elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> WebSocket employs HTTP as the initial transport mechanism but maintains the TCP connection open after the HTTP answer is received, allowing it to get used in the transfer of messages between client and server.
+  <div><strong>Interview Response:</strong> WebSocket employs HTTP as the initial transport mechanism but maintains the TCP connection open after the HTTP answer is received, allowing the socket to continue with the transfer of messages between client and server.
     </div>
   </div>
 </details>